-After assessing the negative impact of Covid-19 on finances, and to ensure maximum input to our aid projects, consideration will be given to reduce operating overheads wherever possible.
-Ideas such as relocating to smaller premises, encouraging staff to work from home, better use of technology will all be considered.
+To ensure maximum benefit to the public and beneficiaries.
+Reduction of operating overheads wherever possible are foremost in the trustee's plans.
+Initiatives such as relocating to smaller premises, encouraging staff to work from home, and better use of technology will be considered in the charity's ongoing operational strategy.